imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/questions.md

 	A network protocol defines the rules and conventions for communication between network devices.

 From this definition we can see that a protocol governs how devices connected to a network talk or communicate with each other.
-The internet, begin the largest and most complex network in the world, uses a variety of protocols to perform different tasks and to ensure that connected devices can communicate with each other as expected.
+The internet, being the largest and most complex network in the world, uses a variety of protocols to perform different tasks and to ensure that connected devices can communicate with each other as expected.
 TCP/IP is one of these protocols.

 TCP/IP (short for Transmission Control Protocol/Internet Protocol) is one of the most common protocols on the internet and it defines a set of steps necessary to send and receive data between internet connected devices.
 These steps (commonly refered to as *layers*) are shown in the diagram below.
 For now, take a look at the diagram and afterward, we'll go into some more detail about what each layer does.